 Kickboxing, Karate and Martial Arts Competitions

-Tring kickboxing enters many national competitions over the year, including WAKO (World Association of Kickboxing Organisations), ISKA (International Sports Kickboxing Association), ECKA (English Contact Karate Association) and Combat Champions League.
+Tring ECKA karate and kickboxing enters many national competitions over the year, including ECKA Grand Prix, WAKO (World Association of Kickboxing Organisations), ISKA (International Sports Kickboxing Association) and Open competitions.

 Competitions are split into semi-contact, light-contact and full-contact categories.
 Semi-contact competitions are based upon point scoring.
 To score points, swift, clear techniques are rewarded, and the emphasis is not on power.
 Rounds are generally 1.30 to 2 minutes and the contestant who gains the most points is declared the winner.
 Trophies are normally awarded to the top 3 fighters.